 - Preserving the payoff – The idea was floated around that maybe we should just autoplay the alternative ending after the selected ending (e.g. Setup Video > Decision > Ending 1 > Ending 2).
 But the whole idea behind showing the percentage that voted was to make people pick sides and feel a part of something bigger than themselves.
 Therefore at the end of each ending, in addition to showing a percentage of people that shared the decision, we also included a CTA to see the alternate ending.
 We “scratched the itch”, if you will.

-We decided that in order to cover all bases, both annotations and cards would be used.
+We decided that in order to cover all bases with mobile, desktop and app users, both annotations and cards would be used.
 We froze the video at the climax, where viewers were already hooked and eager to see the ending, so the combo of clear annotations over hard-edited graphics as well as a card CTA at the top right were relatively subtle and effective ways to encourage interaction.
 Even if users didn’t take action in the 10 seconds the video froze, the video would continue playing one of the attached endings.
-This whole process, however crazy on the backend, allowed the user’s experience to be frictionless
+This whole process, however crazy on the back end, allowed the user’s experience to be as frictionless as possible through a native experience.

 Some might wonder why we didn’t use a combination of Facebook and Youtube.
 This can be split into two parts: